eigenhombre/crazyhat/README.md

 1. to minimize the amount of HTML and CSS I have to write; I'd rather write in [better](https://github.com/weavejester/hiccup) [DSLs](https://github.com/paraseba/cssgen).

-The features of `crazyhat` are taken from my Django application [Coriolis](http://www.npxdesigns.com/projects/coriolis/).
+Many features of `crazyhat` are taken from my Django application [Coriolis](http://www.npxdesigns.com/projects/coriolis/).

+**Q**: What's with the name?

+A: When I was typing `lein new`, I paused for a moment to think of a new name.
+Someone walked into the room and said, "You're wearing your new crazy hat!"
+And so it was....

 ## License